marcmajcher/stemprov-11ty/src/about/cv.md

 ## EDUCATION

 Ph.D.
 The University of Texas at Austin
-Advertising and Public Relations (ABD), 2024
+Advertising and Public Relations, 2024

 M.A.
 The University of Texas at Austin
 Ecology, Evolution, and Behavior, 2015